microsoft/fluentui/packages/office-ui-fabric-react/src/components/ResizeGroup/docs/ResizeGroupDonts.md

-- Do any DOM measurements inside your onReduce function as this will degrade performance
+- Don't do any DOM measurements inside your onReduce function.
+Doing so will degrade performance
-- Provide too many different return values for onReduce, it will degrade performance
+- Don't provide too many different return values for onReduce.
+Doing so will degrade performance